Guide To Introductory Courses for STEM Majors

 • Calculate the electric field or potential due to a system of charges using Coulomb’s law

 Course-level student learning outcomes are generally specific to the knowledge and skills addressed in individual courses, in contrast to program-level student learning outcomes, which focus on overall program outcomes.
 For instructional staff, these learning outcomes clarify what the course will deliver and unite course content with course-level assessments.
 Specifying course-level learning outcomes in individual course syllabi is often a requirement for accreditation of your institution, or of the institution itself.
 Assessment of course-level student learning outcomes through course assignments or examinations should be aligned with assessment of program-level learning outcomes, when possible.
-See the section on Implementing Research-Based Instructional Practices for guidance on how to design and assess courses based on program-level and course-level student learning outcomes.
+See the section on Supporting Research-Based Teaching in Your Department for guidance on how to use a cyclic process to design, assess, and improve courses based on student learning outcomes.
 For examples, see the PhysPort expert recommendation How do I develop student learning outcomes for physics courses?

 with examples from an introductory physics course.